What is Density?

 Definition of Density.
 Density refers to the measure of how much mass is contained within a given volume of a substance.
 It is a fundamental property of matter that helps in determining the behaviour of various materials.
 The formula for calculating density is Density (ρ) = Mass (m) / Volume (v)

-We can write the formula for density mathematically as ρ = m / v.
-The si unit for density is Kgm-3 (Kilogram per meter cube)
+We can write the equation for density (density formula) mathematically as ρ = m / v.
+The si unit for density is Kgm-3 (Kilogram per meter cube).

 In simpler terms, density tells us how tightly packed the particles of a substance are.
 If the particles are closely packed, the substance will have a higher density, while substances with loosely packed particles will have a lower density.